Feature #5810: Implement SOLR-based search

 Have Lucene/SOLR indexing follow DataONE schema, ideally incorporating D1 code directly.

-#1 Updated by Brendan Hahn over 7 years ago
+Updated by Brendan Hahn almost 11 years ago

 The biggest obstacle to integrating D1 code directly is decoupling from Spring.
 Thankfully a lot of it is just name-value stuff, so at least the basic mapping of metadata format elements to SOLR structures can be extracted from configuration information (either build or run time).

 After some investigation, it wouldn't be that hard to get the full stack working with but... it kind of amounts to just building a scaffold that imitates Spring.
 Currently aiming to pull out just the SolrField information from the various metadata contexts, at run time via XPath if it's not too ugly, into a document definition of a sort.
 This should permit using at least the various Field and Converter classes while keeping in sync with the CN indexing.